 Masters level graduate programs in French Literature, French Language & Civilization, Museum Studies, and Teaching French as a Foreign Language also contribute to the overall academic quality of the Paris academic center.

-NYU Paris will be moving to a new academic center in the Latin Quarter, the thriving historic and intellectual heart of Paris, in Summer 2014.
-Students will have the opportunity to benefit from the numerous cultural, artistic, and academic institutions of this wonderful neighborhood, as well as to get to know the city through faculty-led visits and walking tours.
-The program offers regular day trips to places outside of the city such as Chantilly, Giverny, and Versailles, and weekend excursions and study-trips to locations such as Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle, that allow students to further embrace the richness, depth, and diversity of French history and civilization.
+NYU Paris has moved to a new academic center in the Latin Quarter, the thriving historic and intellectual heart of Paris.
+In the new location, students have the opportunity to benefit from the numerous cultural, artistic, and academic institutions of this celebrated neighborhood, as well as to get to know the city through faculty-led visits and walking tours.
+The program offers regular day trips to places outside of the city, such as Chantilly, Giverny, and Versailles, and weekend excursions to locations that have included Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle.
+These trips allow students to further embrace the richness, depth, and diversity of French history and civilization.

 Depends on your major.
 Speaking with your academic adviser is the best way to determine what semester will be right for your study abroad experience.

 Of course!
 Paris is one of the best cities from which to travel around Europe, whether by plane, train or automobile.